-While it is always important to follow the script when presenting Nutrition on the Rise: Raising Kenya's Future, there are specific parts of the presentation that require one to time his or her speaking with the animation that is happening on the screen.
+While it is always important to follow the script when presenting Malnutrition: Meeting the Global Challenge, there are specific parts of the presentation that require one to time his or her speaking with the animation that is happening on the screen.
 In these instances, practice is very important to ensure the script matches the animation that the audience is viewing during the presentation.
-There are four places in particular that require extra attention:
+There are two places in particular that require extra attention:

-- 1. Opening photo montage and closing video montage.
-The opening and closing sequences (slides 2 and 53 in the short version and slides 2 and 68 in the long version) require one click and then it plays automatically.
-There are no breaks or pauses in between the photos or video clips.
+- Opening video montage (slide 2) and closing video montage (slide 50).
+The opening and closing sequences require one click and then it plays automatically.
+There are no breaks or pauses in between the video clips.
 It is important to practice these two sections of the presentation to ensure your speaking pace matches the text that is on the screen.
-There is music playing during the opening and closing sequence as well. - 2.
-1,000-Day Window of Opportunity.
+There is music playing during the opening and closing sequence as well. - 1,000-Day Window of Opportunity.
 This animation describes three important phases between conception and two years of age: - a.
 Essential vitamins and minerals during pregnancy. - b.
 Exclusive breastfeeding for the first six months of life. - c.
 Appropriate, healthy, complementary foods to support brain and body development with continued breastfeeding after six months.

 There are several aspects of the animation: movement across a calendar to mark the passage of time, an animated mother and child to depict these three phases, and ticking numbers in the bottom right corner.
 The script is written to match the animation that is happening on the screen.
 This animation requires practicing with the script and potentially speaking faster or slower than your normal pace to ensure what you are saying matches with what is happening on the screen.
 The animation concludes with a click to lead into the next slide.
-A loud "gong" sounds and both the slide and the script read "There is no going back."
+A loud "gong" sounds and both the slide and the script read, "There is no going back."